 The court shall appoint an Advisory Committee to provide a forum for continuing study of the procedures of the court and to serve as a conduit between members of the bar who have suggestions for change and the court, which retains ultimate responsibility for effectuating change.
-The committee shall consist of one district judge, one law school professor, and two attorneys from each state of the circuit, Illinois, Indiana, and Wisconsin, and, as ex officio members, the President and First Vice-President of the Seventh Circuit Bar Association, the Circuit Executive, the Senior Staff Attorney, and the Clerk of this court.
-The district judges, attorneys, and law school professors on the committee shall serve three-year terms with the appointments being staggered.
+The committee shall consist of one district judge, one law school professor, and three attorneys from each state of the circuit, Illinois, Indiana, and Wisconsin, who have demonstrated a commitment to the Seventh Circuit, and, as ex officio members, the Circuit Executive, the Senior Staff Attorney, and the Clerk of this court.
+The district judges, attorneys, and law school professors on the committee shall serve three-year terms and may serve for no more than a total of two terms.

-The court shall appoint a chairman from the membership of the committee to serve for a two-year term.
+The court shall appoint a chair from the membership of the committee.
+The chair shall serve for a two-year term and may serve for no more than a total of two terms as chair.
 The advisory committee shall promulgate its own rules, and call its own meetings.
 The advisory committee shall arrange for notice of proposed rule changes and shall consider comments received.
-From time to time, as it deems necessary or advisable, it shall make recommendations to the circuit council or to the court.
+From time to time, as it deems necessary or advisable, the advisory committee shall make recommendations to the circuit council or to the court.
 Suggestions for consideration by the advisory committee may be filed with the clerk of this court.

-RULE 48.
+FEDERAL RULE OF APPELLATE PROCEDURE 48: RULE 48.
 Masters